jackhardy1/pairing-tests/warehouse-robot/README.md

+As a controller,
+So that I can control a robot for me,
+I would like to be able to move it west, north, east and south

 # Robot Warehouse

 We have installed a robot in our warehouse and now we need to be able to send it commands to control it.
 We need you to implement the control mechanism.